forzayt/django_FLOWERSHOP_APP/README.md

 ## Usage

 The website is designed to be easy to use and navigate.
-You can browse through the different pages to explore the medical shop's products and services.
+You can browse through the different pages to explore the flower shop's products and services.
 The website is responsive, so feel free to access it from your desktop, tablet, or smartphone.

 ## Contributing